Uniting Nesterov and Heavy Ball Methods for Uniform Global Asymptotic Stability of the Set of Minimizers: Introduction

 \end{enumerate}}{ \begin{enumerate}[label={\arabic*)},leftmargin=*] \item {\em A uniting algorithm for fast convergence and UGAS of the minimizer:} In Section \ref{sec:NonstronglyConvexNest} we propose a uniting algorithm that solves optimization problems of the form $\min_{\xi \in \reals^n} L(\xi)$ with accelerated gradient methods.
-Designed using hybrid system tools (see Section \ref{sec:Preliminaries}), the algorithm unites Nesterov's method in \eqref{eqn:MJODE_ZetaNum_TR} globally and the heavy ball method in \eqref{eqn:HBF} with large $\lambda$ locally to guarantee fast convergence with UGAS of the minimizer $\xi^*$ of a nonstrongly convex objective function $L$; see Sections \ref{sec:NonstronglyConvexNest} and \ref{sec:ProofMainResult}.
+Designed using hybrid system tools, the algorithm unites Nesterov's method in \eqref{eqn:MJODE_ZetaNum_TR} globally and the heavy ball method in \eqref{eqn:HBF} with large $\lambda$ locally to guarantee fast convergence with UGAS of the minimizer $\xi^*$ of a convex objective function $L$; see Sections \ref{sec:NonstronglyConvexNest} and \ref{sec:ProofMainResult}.
 The establishment of UGAS solves the difficult problem of achieving such a property for Nesterov-like algorithms \cite{poveda2019inducing}, \cite{poveda2020heavy}.
 The algorithm we propose exploits measurements of $\nabla L$ and requires no knowledge of $L^* := L(\xi^*)$ or $\xi^*$.
 In practice, such measurements of $\nabla L$ are typically approximated from measurements of $L$.
 The algorithm, however, does not require measurements of the Hessian of $L$.

-\item {\em Well-posedness and existence of solutions:} In Section \ref{sec:NonstronglyConvexNest} we prove well-posedness and existence of solutions for the proposed hybrid closed-loop algorithm.
+\item {\em Well-posedness and existence of solutions:} Nesterov's method can suffer from error accumulation, due to its velocity term \cite{flammarion2015averaging}.
+To overcome this issue, in Section \ref{sec:NonstronglyConvexNest} we prove well-posedness and existence of solutions for the proposed hybrid closed-loop algorithm.
 Hybrid systems that are {\em well-posed} are defined to be those hybrid systems, vaguely speaking, for which graphical limits of graphically convergent sequences of solutions, with no perturbations and with vanishing perturbations, respectively, are still solutions \cite[Chapter~6]{65}.
 It is important for our algorithm to be well-posed as we want to ensure robustness to small noise in measurements of the gradient of $L$.

 \item {\em Robustness to small perturbations:} Due to the well-posedness of the proposed hybrid uniting algorithm, we show that the established UGAS property is robust to small perturbations in measurements of the gradient of $L$ \cite[Theorem~7.21]{65}.
 We illustrate this robustness in Section \ref{sec:Examples} via numerical simulations that include small noise in measurements of the gradient.